maniginam/maniginam.github.io/_posts/2020-09-04-power-of-transformation.md

 Regardless, i did not finish getting ttt to actually work again.
 It is still not playable int he new set up.
 I think I’m only like an hour or two from getting it there, so I’m hoping i can work on it a little during this holiday weekend—if the boys allow.
 Then I’ll need to clean up the order of all the functions.
 They are a little all over the place.

-Bowling Kata:
-<video src="https://maniginam.github.io/blog/pics&vids/Bowling Kata.mp4" width="600" height="600" controls></video>
+Bowling Kata (full screen is best): <video src="https://maniginam.github.io/blog/pics&vids/Bowling Kata.mp4" width="400" height="300" controls></video>
 Full length song: https://freemusicarchive.org/music/KieLoKaz/Free_Ganymed/Alte_Herren_Kielokaz_ID_364

 ***